-Arizona’s 21st Century Community Learning Centers build and sustain comprehensive out-of-school-time programs that provide high-quality academic enrichment opportunities for students attending high-poverty, low-performing schools.
+In Arizona, 21st CCLC programs build and sustain comprehensive out-of-school-time programs that provide high-quality academic enrichment opportunities for students attending high-poverty, low-performing schools.
 These programs meaningfully engage adult family members in helping their children succeed academically.

 All of the State’s awarded programs must provide for a safe and healthy learning environment by ensuring that the following components are incorporated in their applications and program implementation:

 Healthy food.
 Provide child nutrition programs including after school snack and summer meals.
 Most of Arizona 21st CCLC programs also offer free breakfast as part of their program and evening meals are increasingly being offered as well.

 Safe transportation from school or an alternative program site if that is part of the program.

 Students are served in an easily accessible environment.

 What are the general 21st CCLC requirements?

-- After school programs must be implemented according to the original awarded grant proposal.
+Programs are implemented according to the original awarded grant proposal.